Literal-Eval/Chip_8-Flutter/README.md

-# CHIP 8, SCIP 8 and NES Emulators in Flutter
+# CHIP 8, SCHIP 8 and NES Emulators in Flutter
 Does what the title says.

 # Features